COS301-SE-2025/CV-Scanner/README.md

 6. The system must allow users to upload CVs and provide some information and contact details.

+7. The system must allow admin users to edit existing user profiles.

+8. The system must allow admin users to deactivate (soft delete) users.

+9. The system must allow admin users to view all users.

+10. The system must allow admin users to filter users by role.

-7. The system must allow access roles and role management that would allow some users to only upload, some to edit, some full access and some users to have full admin access permissions.
+11. The system must allow admin users to add new users to the system.

 ---